 Students who are over 18 years of age when the semester begins must be claimed as a dependent for the most recent tax year.
 For students under 18 years, the domicile of the parent with legal custody will determine residency.

 If you are domiciled in Arizona and are an employee or spouse of an employee transferred to Arizona by his/her employer for employment purposes, you may possibly qualify for reclassification without waiting 12 months.
-This exception does not apply in the following situations:
+This exception does NOT apply in the following situations:

 - new hire

-- family owned/operated business
+- employee of a family owned/operated business

 - employee-initiated transfer

 Required documentation includes: